Avatarchik/desktop-notifier/README.md

 # desktop-notifier

 Android app for pushing notifications to a desktop.
 The communication happens over bluetooth serial protocol.
-On the desktop, a native windows app and a chrome plugin are supported.
-Events sent from the phone are displayed in the desktop as a popup notification.
+On the desktop, a native windows app displays events sent from the phone as popup notification.

 Current status - alpha